Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Data-Workload-Deployment-Steps/UAT-Data-Workload-for-Smart-Parking-Syntetic-Case.md

 1. Functions
 1. Policies
 1. Tables
+# Check availability of services
+Before you start, please check in rg-cpd-data-uat-we-01 resource group if:
+- Data Lake raw zone (**spsimulator** container)
+- Synapse SmartParking SQL pool
+- Databricks

+services has been deployed and running.

 # Deployment of the solution components (Synthetic Use Case components (not production ready!))
 Run the following pipelines in sequence: